-- 3. Describe the structure of organic molecules using the concept of hybridisation. - 4.
-Compare the strength of organic acids and bases with emphasis on factors affecting pK values. - 5.
-Identify whether a given organic compound is aromatic or not. - 6.
-Draw and name the stereo-isomers as well as the aliphatic hydrocarbons (up to 5 carbons) - 7.
+- 3. Describe the structure of organic molecules using the concept of hybridisation. - Compare the strength of organic acids and bases with emphasis on factors affecting 4. - given organic compound is aromatic or not. - 6.
+Draw and name the -isomers as well as the aliphatic hydrocarbons (up to 5 carbons) - 7.
 Interconvert the Wedge formula, Newmann, Sawhorse and Fischer representations. - 8.
 Illustrate, giving reactions the functional group transformations in aliphatic hydrocarbons.

-Semester-II

-Course: Physical Chemistry and Organic Chemistry (CHC-102) Course outcome: At the end of the course, students will be able to:
+nistry and Organic Chemistry (CHC-103). of the course, students will be able to: rv -II d giving examples of one and two component systems, ify the types of cells standard state, enthalpies of solution, enthalpies of solution and dilution.

-Section-A Physical Chemistry -II

-- 1. Define the terms involved in Chapters chemical energetics, chemical equilibrium, and ionic equilibrium and state the laws used in thermodynamics, thermochemical equilibrium. - 2.
-Describe Buffer solutions, factors affecting ionization. - 3.
-Explain the terms involved giving examples of one and two component systems, interpret the graphs, classify the types of cells standard state, enthalpies of solution, integral and differential enthalpies of solution and dilution. - 4.
-Derive and use the equations to solve the numerical, calculate various parameters, examine the phase diagrams, explain the Thermodynamics of ideal solutions and reversible cells, applications of e.m.f and conductance measurements, Thermodynamic derivation of the law of chemical Equilibrium. - 5.
-Discuss third law of thermodynamic and calculation of absolute entropies. - 6.
+Chapters chemical energetics, chemical equilibrium, and e laws used in thermodynamics, thermochemical ons to solve the numerical, calculate various parameters, ns, explain the Thermodynamics of ideal solutions and d and half on plachala others its, applications of e.m.f and conductance measurements, odynamic derivation of the law of chemical Equilibrium.

+, factors affecting ionization.

+cuss third law of thermodynamic and calculation of absolute entropies.

 Interpret the Phase diagram, electrochemical series, Nernst equation.